arturictus/sidekiq_alive/README.md

 # SidekiqAlive

-SidekiqAlive offers a solution to add liveness probe of a Sidekiq instance.
+SidekiqAlive offers a solution to add liveness probe for a Sidekiq instance deployed in Kubernetes.

 __How?__